tpfister/caffe-heatmap/README.md

 ## Notes
 - Ensure that the cropsize is set so that the crop normally covers most of the positions in the image that you wish to regress.
-E.g. for FLIC we prepared 256x256 cropped input images around the torso point.
+E.g. for FLIC we prepared 256x256 cropped input images (cropped as a bounding box around the provided torso point) and used these as input images.

 ## Pretrained models